-This article gives some examples of ways in which the use of a colour tool can assist when planning the palette for a tapestry.
+Some examples of ways in which the use of a colour tool can assist when planning the palette for a tapestry.
 As a companion to this article, we have a chart that maps our dyed worsted yarns against both the Colour Tool and our own Colour Groups.

 Love's Philosophy.
 Michael Crompton

 This is an article exploring in some depth, the ways in which a tapestry artists response to ideas and develop a design.